Olympian swimming medalist Klete Keller charged with participating in deadly US Capitol riot

 The 38-year-old Keller competed in the 2000, 2004 and 2008 Summer Olympics.
 He captured two golds and a silver as a member of the 4x200-meter freestyle relay, as well as a pair of individual bronzes in the 400 free.

-Messages seeing comment left with Keller and his sister, former Olympic swimmer Kalyn Keller, were not immediately returned.
+Messages seeking comment left with Keller and his sister, former Olympic swimmer Kalyn Keller, were not immediately returned.